AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 Runtime Library Profile
 -----------------------

-The general contents of this document is not tailored for a particular runtime library.
-You may for instance find the description of requirements and testcases for features supported only by a Ravenscar or full native profile even if the tool is used with a Zero-Footprint (ZFP) runtime.
+The general contents of this document is not tailored for input source code resorting to a particular language runtime library.
+You may for instance find the description of requirements and testcases for features supported only by a Ravenscar or full native profile even if the tool is used for code relying on a Zero-Footprint (ZFP) runtime.

 The set of tests executed as part of a testsuite run is selected according to the actual runtime used, nevertheless, based on the runtime name provided